 The complexity of material structure makes modeling materials a challenging and exciting enterprise.
 Depending on the question being asked, researchers use methods ranging from atomistics where the material is modeled as a collection of particles to continuum mechanics where it is approximated as a smooth infinitely-divisible medium.
 Modern approaches mix both extremes in so-called multiscale methods.

 The books “Modeling Materials” and “Continuum Mechanics and Thermodynamics” provide a unified, comprehensive, and particularly clear introduction to the theory underlying materials modeling and simulation at all scales.
 The books are stand-alone but designed to work together and are suitable for anyone with a basic undergraduate education in engineering, science or mathematics.

 In this website you will find:

-In addition, you will find information on intensive Short Courses that Tadmor and Miller will begin offering in Spring 2012.
-For more information see the "Short Courses" page where you can also provide feedback by filling in a short questionnaire that will be used to help design the courses.
+In addition, you will find information on intensive Short Courses that Tadmor and Miller offer periodically.
+For more information see the "Short Courses" page where you can also provide feedback by filling in a short survey that will be used to help design the courses.